 - b.
-Create a folder to store documents related to the complaint in the Complaints section of SharePoint under the respective year. - i.
+Create a folder to store documents related to the complaint in the Complaints section of SharePoint under the respective year; - i.
 The folder shall be labeled with to the complaint ID assigned and the parties involved (e.g., 2017-ETH-001 Smith v.
-Johnson). - ii.
+Johnson); - ii.
 If the complaint involves allegations against a local public official, the suffix "Local" should be appended to the folder name (e.g., 2017-ETH-001 Smith v.
-Johnson (Local)). - iii.
+Johnson (Local)); - iii.
 All documents received related to the complaint should be saved in the folder.
-Paper documents should be scanned and uploaded to the folder before being forwarded to Staff Counsel for retention. - iv.
+Paper documents should be scanned and uploaded to the folder before being forwarded to Staff Counsel for retention; and, - iv.
 A redacted copy of the complaint should also be prepared and saved to the complaint folder.
-Staff should redact the name and contact information of the complainant and redact any indication of the complainant's identity from the allegations of the complaint. - 2. open a record in the database using the proper naming convention.
-Paper complaints shall be scanned and attached to the complaint record, and complaints submitted electronically shall be saved and attached to the complaint file in the Database. - 5.
-When the record is created, the Database will automatically generate a complaint identification number and the date on which the record was created.
-The ID number will include a designation for the year in which the complaint was opened.
-The Database will also create a folder to store documents related to the complaint, which will be linked to the complaint record.
+Staff should redact the name and contact information of the complainant and redact any indication of the complainant's identity from the allegations of the complaint. - 5.
 If the complaint alleges a violation by a local public official or candidate for local office, the Administrator or staff, at the direction of the Administrator, shall notify the complainant that the Commission's established policy is to defer to the local district attorney in such matters and advise the complaint they may wish to file their complaint with the local district attorney.
 A copy of such a notification should be saved in the complaint's SharePoint folder. - 6.
 The Administrator or staff, at the direction of the Administrator, shall notify the respondent for each valid complaint within 5 days of the complaint being received.
 Staff should update the SharePoint Complaint list with the date this notification is sent.
 A copy of the notification should also be saved in the complaint's SharePoint folder.
 The notification should include: - a.
 A statement that a complaint has been filed against them and that they have 15 days from receipt of this notice to file a response if they wish to respond. - b.
 A redacted copy of the complaint.
-Staff may provide an un-redacted copy of the complaint to the complainant upon request of the complainant and approval of the Administrator. - 7.
+Staff may provide an un-redacted copy of the complaint to the respondent upon request of the respondent and approval of the Administrator. - 7.
 If a response is received, staff shall save a copy of the response to the complaint's SharePoint folder and update the SharePoint Complaint list with the date the response was received.
 Any hardcopy response should be scanned and saved to the complaint's folder before being forwarded to Counsel for retention.